codename-12/crud-laravel-with-spatie-permission/README.md

 - clone this repo in your local machine
 - run command in your terminal : composer update
-- run command in your terminal : npm update then follow next step from npm
+- run command in your terminal : npm run dev then follow next step from npm
 - run command in your terminal : cp .env.example .env
 - check database on .env file change name database, username, password
 - run : php artisan migrate